endomapperUZ/toolSegmentation/README.md

 File *mininet/generate_masks.py* provides an example of how to use the full segmentation pipeline including MiniNet model and our clasifier in order to get a prediction for a given image.

 ## Results
-All models were available pretrained on images similar to those of the Hamlyn dataset, and were then fine-tuned on more specific images from a different dataset (HCULB).
+UNet and LinkNet models were available in **robot-surgery-segmentation** pretrained on images from the EndoVis17 dataset, and were then fine-tuned on more specific images from HCULB dataset.
+Mininet was trained from scratch on EndoVis17 ndataset and then fine-tuned on HCULB dataset.
 File *endovis_challenge/train_ft.sh* performs training of LinkNet and UNet models.
 File *mininet/train.sh* performs training of MiniNet model.
 File *mininet/train_classif.sh* performs training of our clasifier.

-The following table shows several representative examples of the segmentations obtained for images from the HCULB dataset.
-The results use different models (UNet, TLinkNet-34) with the original and our fine-tuned versions.
-They show how the models fine-tuned with a few project labeled frames (just from one labeled sequence) adapt adequately to situations of our target domain (UCL and HCULB).

 [3] *Three-dimensional tissue deformation recovery and tracking*.
 P. Mountney, D. Stoyanov, and G.-Z. Yang.
 IEEE Signal Processing Magazine, 27(4):14–24, 2010.